mszarlinski/scalaz-learning/README.md

 # scalaz-learning
-Welcome to a amazing world of functors and monads
+Welcome to an amazing world of functors and monads